rafat/domainforge/README.md

 ## Project Overview

 DomainForge is a platform for creating landing pages for Doma-tokenized domains with integrated on-chain negotiation via real-time chat and a marketplace.
 The project works on Doma testnet for now.
-The chat is implemented using RLS enabled sql database instead of using XMTP.
+The chat is implemented using RLS enabled PostgreSQL database instead of using XMTP.

 The app is live at [Domain Forge](https://domainforge-eub1.vercel.app/)